Skip to main content

 Examples

-• Number of boundary partners demonstrating 'expect to see' behaviour changes by midpoint
+• Number of boundary partners demonstrating 'expect to see' behavior changes by midpoint

-• Percentage of progress markers in the 'love to see' tier achieved by programme end
+• Percentage of progress markers in the 'love to see' tier achieved by program end

 • Quality of evidence documented in outcome journals for each boundary partner